pasq-m/ecommerce-scraping-and-uploading/README.md

 This program has been developed just for educational purposes.<br>
-If some parts of the program should in some way infringe the rights of the owners of the web sites used in the app, they can contact the GitHub assistance that will then notify to me the issue: if necessary, I will gladly remove or change the interersted pieces of code.
+If some parts of the program should in some way infringe the rights of the owners of the web sites used in the app, they can contact the GitHub assistance that will then notify to me the issue: if necessary, I will gladly remove or change the interested pieces of code.